-Weight-bearing radiographs of the foot and ankle are a simple, inexpensive and readily available test that can aid in identifying overall foot-type (pes cavus) or bones spurs that may be contributing to the compression neuropathy.
+Weight-bearing radiographs of the foot and ankle are a simple, inexpensive, and readily available test that can aid in identifying overall foot-type (pes cavus) or bone spurs that may be contributing to the compression neuropathy.

 In questionable clinical scenarios, nerve conduction velocity and electromyography tests may be ordered to confirm the diagnosis of ATTS and the location of the DPN entrapment.
 Nerve conduction studies will show deep peroneal nerve distal latency, and EMG will demonstrate findings only in the EDB muscle belly.

 If a soft tissue mass (ganglion or varicosities) are present on the physical exam, an MRI is an option.
 MR neurography is another imaging modality proven useful in diagnosing lower extremity entrapment neuropathies.

 High-resolution musculoskeletal ultrasound imaging is also a recommendation as electrophysiologic studies are not always reliable due to variability in peripheral nerves.

 The treatment of ATTS is based on the underlying etiology.
 Treatment should begin with a trial of non-operative methods such as:

 Surgical options should only be presented after failing a period of non-operative treatment.
 Surgery is based on the underlying etiology and may include:

 In each surgical case, the retinaculum must be identified, and the posterior tibial nerve visualized.
 One should avoid injuring branches of the nerve and carefully release the fibrous bands.

 Differential diagnosis of ATTS includes other conditions which can cause distal paresthesias including: